2012 Webster shooting

-In the early morning of December 24, 2012, firefighters responding to a fire in West Webster, New York, a suburb of Rochester, were fired upon by 62-year-old William H. Spengler, who was believed to have deliberately set the fire.
-Two of the firefighters were killed.
+In the early morning of December 24, 2012, William Spengler, a 62-year-old man living in West Webster, New York, a suburb of Rochester, deliberately set his home and vehicle on fire.
+He then perpetrated a mass shooting, firing upon first responders.
+Spengler killed two firefighters, and injured two more and a police officer, before committing suicide.
+The badly burnt corpse of his sister was later found in his home.

+The shooting, as well as the Sandy Hook shooting which occurred just ten days prior, served as the impetus for the NY SAFE Act which added strong restrictions to the state's gun laws.

 Shooting

 According to police, Spengler set his house on 191 Lake Road and the family car on fire in the early morning hours of Christmas Eve, and then armed himself with three guns: a Smith & Wesson .38-caliber revolver, a Mossberg 12-gauge shotgun, and a .223-caliber Bushmaster AR-15 style rifle.
 When firefighters arrived shortly after 5:30 a.m., Spengler ambushed them from an earthen berm across the street from his house.
 Two firefighters were killed, and two others were injured.

 Spengler exchanged shots with police, who arrived with an armored truck to remove the firefighters and 33 nearby civilians.
 Spengler ran after getting shot at and died when he shot himself in the head.
 His body was discovered nearly six hours later.
 Due to the shooting, fire crews were unable to resume fighting the blaze until 11:30 a.m.
 By then, six other houses had burned to the ground, and two others had been rendered uninhabitable.

 A severely burned body found inside Spengler's house is believed to be Spengler's 67-year-old sister Cheryl, with whom he was living.
 A two-to-three-page typewritten letter written by Spengler was found at the scene.
 It reflected Spengler's intent to ambush first responders, but offered no motive for the shooting.
 In it, he wrote, "I still have to get ready to see how much of the neighborhood I can burn down, and do what I like doing best, killing people."